-Now Is The Time to Refresh 60/40 Thinking | ETF Trends
+Now Is the Time to Refresh 60/40 Thinking | ETF Trends

 But there’s good news: There are plenty of credible alternatives to the 60/40 portfolio.
 These include the Siegel-WisdomTree Portfolios, which include two model portfolios that could be poised to benefit in a market environment with low bond yields and stretched equity valuations.

-Although the Siegel-WisdomTree Global Equity Model is 100% allocated to equity-based ETFs, it still offers high levels of diversification – a trait that shouldn’t be overlooked in the current risk climate.
+Although the Siegel-WisdomTree Global Equity Model is 100% allocated to equity-based ETFs, it still offers high levels of diversification, which is a trait that shouldn’t be overlooked in the current risk climate.

 higher income generation and outperformance potential,” explains WisdomTree.